-Do you recall BP’s spokesperson saying that he’d like his life back, while the people of New Orleans continued to suffer?
+Do you recall BP’s spokesperson saying that he’d like his life back while the people of New Orleans continued to suffer?

 Or maybe you caught Tiger Woods’ robotic, over-rehearsed “news conference” ?

-Process of Choosing a Spokesperson
+Process of Choosing a Media Spokesperson

-1. Identify someone NOW within your company, who performs well under pressure and thinks well on her feet.
+Step One: Identify someone NOW within your company, who performs well under pressure and thinks well on her feet.
 Don’t wait for a crisis.
 Be proactive.

 Step Two: Get media training/ crisis communications training for that person.
 In fact, train a few people.
 In my experience, there’s usually at least one person within an organization who is unexpectedly good.

 Step Three: Watch the video of everyone who receives media training.
 Who delivered the messages the best?
 Who looked most comfortable on-camera?
 Was there someone that people would relate well to and would like?
 Who was unflappable?
 Who always looked calm and in control?

 If your brand is popular around the world, make sure that you have spokespeople that can speak every language in your international markets.
 I’d recommend that the person be from the country/ region if possible.
 People instinctively place greater trust in those that they believe understand them and their culture, and by extension, their crisis.

 Lastly, work on a crisis communications plan BEFORE there’s a crisis.
 Involve your spokespeople.
 Make sure they understand their role during a crisis.